-Only ONE, single, static PowerPoint slide is permitted.
+Only ONE, single, static PowerPoint slide is permitted (for a virtual event, this will translate to a Zoom background).
 Your slide does not need to have your name on it; Berkeley Lab will create a slide that includes the finalist's name, division, and title of the presentation.
 Ideally, your slide will enhance your presentation, but the slide is not the focus of the contest.

-- Presentations must be made on the stage, in person, at the live.
+Presentations must be made on the stage (or virtual stage), in person, at the live.

 There are two sets of judges: screening judges and final judges.
 The screening judges will review the video entries submitted by the deadline and choose the 10-12 finalists.
 The final judges will review the live presentations at the Slam live event and will choose the winner and runner-up from among the finalists.
 The judges' choices are final and binding.